 3. Duraflame Cowboy Briquettes

 This premium hardwood charcoal retails for about $25 with a 14-pound bag when shopping online.
 It does an excellent job of injecting natural flavors into all of your grilled foods, using a blend that creates a distinctive character.
-You won’t find any fillers, chemicals, or coal included with this product to ensure even and long-lasting heat.
 The pillow-shaped briquettes are a little challenging to stack, so a chimney is highly recommended.